30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Patients and families

 The Healthcare Hospitality Network is an association of close to 200 nonprofit organizations that provide housing assistance to cancer patients and their families.
 Its members include St. Jude Children’s Research Hospital and the American Cancer Society.
 HHN prides itself on creating supportive communities through its hospital hospitality houses.
-These homes are often free or significantly reduced in price to help ease the financial burden and stress that cancers can cause.
+These homes are often free or significantly reduced in price to help ease the financial burden and stress that lung cancer can cause.

 2. American Cancer Society’s Hope Lodge